-One of the top advantages of the minimalist style is that it only has the bare necessities and those are meant to be tough.
+One of the top advantages of the minimalist style is that it only has the bare necessities, and those are meant to be tough.
 Much of the upper is anchored by tough synthetic bands with the mesh heavily stitched on.
 Down at the bottom, the firm rubber outsole protects more vulnerable exposed midsole.

 As we mentioned before, fitting like a second skin is about the most comfortable a shoe can be - at least for long-term performance - and these have that fit.
 One of our favorite features was the heel, which was held up by an external wrap anchored somewhere near midfoot.
-This means that the heel is more flexible and can better work with the foot than models with significant heel counters, like the ASICS and other more traditional models, especially those in the stability style.
+This means that the heel is more flexible and can better work with the foot than models with significant heel counters, like more traditional models, especially those in the stability style.

-$114.99 is not a big ask for these trainers.
+Their price is not a big ask for these trainers.
 They are fairly all-purpose and will last through enough miles to get better than your money's worth.

-Unquestionably, these are meant for a specific running style and it takes months to transition, but once a runner has broken through to the other side, the Minimus are some of the best racing flats out there - so good that New Balance was compelled to bring them back after years of retirement.
+Unquestionably, these are meant for a specific running style, and it takes months to transition, but once a runner has broken through to the other side, the Minimus are some of the best racing flats out there - so good that New Balance was compelled to bring them back after years of retirement.
 They are stripped down enough to get rid of most of the cumbersome, rubby, hassle-creating structures, but reinforced enough to protect the feet and cling on with a natural fit.
 They are the top choice for runners looking to rely more on the body than the equipment without sacrificing reasonable comfort and protection.